Riaz-Valli/Prog_Poe/README.md

 - Service Request Sorting (Tree): The application also maintains a binary search tree (BST) to organize service requests by their unique request ID.
 This allows quick searching and retrieval of specific service requests by their ID.
 - Search and Update: The application allows users to search service requests by name, description, or category.
 Users can also update the status of service requests (e.g., "Pending," "In Progress," "Resolved"), with status changes stored and easily accessible.

+Submit Request View

+- Here users can submit a service request
+- Users provide info such as name,description,category and upload a document
+- Once the submit button is clicked the request is filed

+ Request View

+ - Here users can view all the requst made
+ - Users can search for request

 Data structures

 - Dictionaries:  _eventDictionary, _announcementDictionary, _feedbackDictionary: Hold items with unique keys so we can find them quickly and avoid duplicates.